siyansw/study_partner/README.md

 Right before exams, students often feel **overwhelmed by scattered notes, lecture slides, and textbooks**.
 They waste precious time organizing instead of focusing on actual learning.

-Our **Study_partner** solves this by turning messy study material into **concise summaries, key points, quizzes, and progress reports**—all powered by **Gemini CLI** and a local-first workflow.
+Our **Study_partner** solves this by turning messy study material into **structured knowledge points, quizzes, and progress reports**—all powered by **Gemini CLI** and a local-first workflow.
+Everything will be done in command lines.
+The only thing you need is an Gemini API.

 ---

 ## Features
-- **Summarization**: Condense large lecture notes into concise takeaways.
+- **Import**: Chunk long files into chunks.
-- **Key Point Extraction**: Automatically highlight the most important details.
+- **Summarization**: AI-generated knowledge points that highlight the most important details.
-- **Quiz Generator**: Create practice quizzes directly from notes.
+- **Quiz Generator**: AI-generated practice quizzes targeting included knowledge points.
-- **Progress Reports**: AI-generated insights into what’s covered and what’s weak.
+- **Progress Reports**: AI-generated insights into what’s covered and what’s weak, also linking to the original slides.
 - **Self-defined Subjects**: Users can define their own subject focus.
 - **Local + Gemini**: Mixes local parsing with Gemini’s advanced summarization and reasoning.